probonopd/static-tools/README.md

 * `bsdtar` (from libarchive)
 * `mksquashfs`, `unsquashfs` (from squashfs-tools)
 * `desktop-file-install`, `desktop-file-validate`, `update-desktop-database` (from desktop-file-utils)

-This one I did not find out yet how to build static, but bundling musl libc is so much easier (and smaller) than bundling glibc:

 * `appstreamcli` (from AppStream)

 ## How to build static binaries